Pelorus Bridge Activities Attractions Travel Guide Weather

 Tourist Information About Pelorus Bridge

-Set between stunning lush native bush and above a crystal clear river is Pelorus Bridge.
+Set between stunning, lush native bush and above a crystal clear river is Pelorus Bridge.
 This enchanting scenic reserve is a great starting point for easy walks through the forest to a gorgeous waterfall and rock pool.
-Surrounded by the sounds of the native birds singing you are likely to spot Tui, Bellbirds, Wood Pigeons and fantails playing in trees.
-Swim or kayak in the crystal-clear waters, just as the Dwarves did when they were being filmed for scenes in the The Hobbit.
-A little bit of middle earth magic you don't want to miss!
+Surrounded by the sounds of the native birds singing, you are likely to spot Tui, Bellbirds, Wood Pigeons and fantails playing in trees.
+Swim or kayak in the crystal-clear waters, just as the Dwarves did when they were being filmed for scenes in The Hobbit.
+A little bit of Middle-earth magic you don't want to miss!

 Best Attractions and free things to do in Pelorus Bridge